 International Barcodes Limited

 For the purposes of the GDPR, our Privacy Officer is also our Data Protection Officer (DPO).

-While we endeavour to resolve complaints quickly and informally, if you wish to proceed to a formal privacy complaint, we request that you make your complaint in writing to our Privacy Officer, by mail or email as above.
+While we endeavour to resolve complaints quickly and informally, if you wish to proceed to a formal privacy complaint, we request that you write your complaint to our Privacy Officer by mail or email as above.
 We will acknowledge your formal complaint within 10 working days of receipt.

-If you are in the European Union, you can choose to instead lodge a complaint with your local Data Protection Authority (DPA).
-The list of DPAs is at http://ec.europa.eu/justice/article-29/structure/data-protection-authorities/index_en.htm.
+If you are in the European Union, you can instead lodge a complaint with your local Data Protection Authority (DPA).
+The list of DPAs is at https://ec.europa.eu/justice/article-29/structure/data-protection-authorities/index_en.htm.

 © Copyright 2018 International Barcodes Limited

 Relevant Legal Basis for Data Collection in the EU

 Under Art.
 13 GDPR, we inform you about the legal basis of our data processing.
 Unless the legal basis in the data protection declaration is mentioned, the following applies: The legal basis for obtaining consent is Article 6 (1) lit. a and Art.
 7 DSGVO, the legal basis for the processing for the performance of our services and the execution of contractual measures as well as the response to inquiries is Art.
 6 (1) lit. b DSGVO, the legal basis for processing to fulfil our legal obligations is Art.
 6 (1) lit. c DSGVO and the legal basis for processing to safeguard our legitimate interests is Article 6 (1) lit. f DSGVO.
 If vital interests of the data subject or another natural person require the processing of personal data, Art.
 6 para.
 1 lit. d DSGVO as legal basis.